Countdown to Shutdown: Gameplay

-Countdown to Shutdown is a game in which the player directs robots in an underground energy plant to cool its overheating core.
+Countdown to Shutdown is a game in which the player directs robots in a subterranean energy plant to cool its overheating core.

 Reception

 Gregg Williams reviewed the game for Computer Gaming World, and stated that "Overall, I like the Apple version of Countdown, and I'm sure the C-64 version is even more enjoyable.
 If you ever get the game completely solved, you can play a randomized version that will keep you busy for a while longer."